 - an intense mental connection with the music and their own bodies

-- the sensation of flow, effortless combined motion to any music they like
+- the sensation of flow, effortlessly combined motion to any music they like

 The life-enhancing benefits of movement, and dancing in particular, with its low risk, are well known.
-Tango dancers, who dance a whole evening may walk the equivalent of a quarter marathon (10km).
-We do not even notice this.
+Tango dancers, who dance a whole evening may walk the equivalent of a quarter marathon (10km) and do not even notice the extent of this workout.
 Our mind is simply too busy ensuring the communication works and enjoying the unknown sequences of movements embedded in beautiful music.
 Two students of ours attended such a marathon in Sydney, dancing all the way in under 5 hours.
 The physical challenge felt similar to a regular dance night, the couple told us afterwards.

 These Tango-specific benefits made the dance a global phenomenon for people of all ages.
 This became possible even though that the core benefits cannot be conveyed and advertised on screen.
 Most of the beauty of Tango can only be experienced – not observed.